Once again in the new season, the Elbphilharmonie and Laeiszhalle offer a concert programme that is unique in terms of its scope and variety.

 Please note: The »Reflektor« has been postponed to 8–10 October 2021.

 With the Balthasar-Neumann Orchestra and Choir, which he founded, conductor Thomas Hengelbrock realises his personal vision of ideal music-making: dynamic and enthralling, and based on profound historic and stylistic insights.
-That can now be experienced in action in a four-part concert series in the Laeiszhalle and Elbphilharmonie.
+That can now be experienced in action in a four-part concert series at the Laeiszhalle and the Elbphilharmonie.

 Even more Beethoven

 Celebrations honouring Ludwig van Beethoven, whose 250th anniversary it is in 2020, already got underway last season.
 After the coronavirus-induced break, we can now continue: Igor Levit completes his cyclical performance of all piano sonatas, while Quatuor Ébène conclude the cycle of string quartets.

 Igor Stravinsky revolutionised music history in 1913 with his scandalous ballet »Le sacre du printemps«, shaping the sound of Modernism as a result.
 Towards the end of his long career, after the Second World War, he enjoyed working with the NDR Symphony Orchestra and did so often.
 This relationship is now celebrated in a dedicated festival – featuring the composer’s biggest hits as well as works he developed with the Hamburg musicians.

 Once again this season, the Elbphilharmonie welcomes a number of top international orchestras.
 After all, conductors and orchestra musicians around the world can hardly wait to experience the unique acoustics for themselves.
 And those who have done so already are always happy to return.
 For the Hamburg public this means a wonderful opportunity to compare different musical traditions under this acoustic magnifying glass.